Ichimoku Cloud Analysis 25.08.2022 (EURUSD, USDJPY, NZDUSD)

 Trading recommendations

-In terms of technical analysis, the USD/CAD currency pair trend has changed to bullish.
-The price confidently broke through the priority change level and consolidated above.
-But yesterday, against the background of rising oil prices, the USD/CAD prices dropped below the moving lines again and did it aggressively.
-The MACD indicator became negative with signs of sellers’ pressure.
-Under such market conditions, buy trades should be considered on the lower time frames from the support level of 1.2802, but only with confirmation and short targets.
-For sell deals, it is better to consider the resistance level of 1.2895 or 1.2926, but with confirmation.
+From the point of view of technical analysis, the trend on the USD/CAD currency pair is bullish.
+The price is now trading at the levels of the moving averages, with the sellers’ pressure temporarily prevailing.
+Under such market conditions, buy trades should be considered on the lower time frames from the support level of 1.2900, but only with confirmation.
+For sell deals, it is better to consider the resistance level of 1.2998.

-Alternative scenario: if the price breaks out and consolidates below the 1.2786 support level, the downtrend will likely resume.
+Alternative scenario: if the price breaks down and consolidates below the 1.2900 support level, the downtrend will likely resume.

 USD/CAD